Admin Dashboard

 "Admin password reset on restart"

-You haven't mounted a persistent volume for ADMIN_DATA_DIR, so the password hash file is lost on container recreation.
-Mount the volume and (re)set ADMIN_PASSWORD.
+You haven't mounted a persistent volume for ADMIN_CONFIG_DIR (or ADMIN_DATA_DIR on legacy installs), so the password hash file is lost on container recreation.
+Mount the volume and either rerun the setup wizard or (re)set ADMIN_PASSWORD.

 "Account security / API keys / app password panels missing"